 West Palm Beach DUI Lawyer Fights Breath Test Results

 Ultimately, it’s best to avoid driving after a night of drinks, but life happens.
-Attorney Brian P. Gabriel has staunchly fought DUI charges of all types throughout his 25+ year career as a defense attorney in Palm Beach County.
-There could be several reasons you produced a high BAC when you submitted to a breath or blood test, and he can figure out why.
+Attorney Brian P. Gabriel has staunchly fought DUI charges of all types throughout his over 30-year career as a defense attorney in Palm Beach County.
+There could be several reasons you produced a high BAC when you submitted to a breath or blood test, and he may be able to figure out why.

 DUI cases can be highly complex, and many details can arise during an investigation that can hurt the state’s case against you.
 Call 561-622-5575 or complete a contact form for a free consultation.